Program Director: Tom Lenz, PharmD

 Lifestyle medicine is the use of healthy eating, physical activity, tobacco cessation, sleep, stress management, alcohol moderation, behavior modification and other lifestyle related strategies to prevent and treat chronic diseases.
 In this course, students will learn to comprehensively apply these strategies to both healthy individuals and to those with chronic diseases.
 Student will also read published literature in lifestyle medicine and write their own scientific review manuscript.
-P: Contemporary Composition, HLM 340, HLM 341.
+P: Contemporary Composition, HLM 340, HLM 341, HLM major.

 HLM 451.
 Heath and Wellness Coaching.
 3 credits.

-This course practices the skills necessary to be a successful health and wellness coach and emphasizes the personal relationships that health and wellness coaches have with others.
-This course will prepare students to take a national certification in health and wellness coaching.
-P: HLM 450.
+This course practices the skills necessary to be a successful health and wellness coach.
+Special emphasis is given to the personal relationships that health and wellness coaches have with others and ethical issues related to health and wellness coaching.
+P: Ethics course; HLM 450; HLM major.